Amplitude and phase noise in Two-membrane cavity optomechanics: The model

 We detect the noise spectrum of the general amplitude quadrature $\hat{X}_k=i(\hat{a}^\dagger_ke^{i\varphi}+\hat{a}_ke^{-i\varphi})/\sqrt{2}$.
 In particular, if we are interested in monitoring the pump field signal (which we denoted as optical mode 2) in transmission (hence measured from the output port 2), using the input-output relation we get $\hat{X}_{out,22}=\sqrt{\kappa_{22}}\hat{X}_2-\hat{X}_{in,22}$, where $\hat{X}_{in,22}=(\hat{a}^\dagger_{in,22}e^{i\varphi}+\hat{a}_{in,22}e^{-i\varphi})/\sqrt{2}$.
 The expression from the output amplitude quadrature results:

 so that, inserting Eq.~\eqref{b_rwa} for the annihilation and creation mechanical modes in Eq.~\eqref{X_out}, one gets the full, but cumbersome, expression in term of the noises.
-The related spectrum can be calculated as $S_{X_{out}}(\omega)=\int_{-\infty}^\infty\langle\hat{X}_{out}(\omega)\hat{X}_{out}(\omega')\rangle d\omega'$ taking into account the auto-correlation for the noises in the frequency domain, therefore the Fourier transform of Eqs.~\eqref{a_adag}-\eqref{pp}.
+The related spectrum can be calculated as $S_{X_{out}}(\omega)=\int_{-\infty}^\infty\langle\hat{X}_{out}(\omega)\hat{X}_{out}(\omega')\rangle d\omega'$ (see \cite{Aspelmeyer2014}).
+Hence, in order to derive the expression for the auto-correlation of the output optical quadrature, one needs to insert in the calculation the auto-correlation for each noise source, which are reported in Eqs.~\eqref{a_adag}-\eqref{pp} in time domain.
+However, since we are working in frequency domain, it is necessary to perform the Fourier transform of the such quantities.

 Similarly the general phase quadrature $\hat{Y}_k=i(\hat{a}^\dagger_ke^{i\varphi}-\hat{a}_ke^{-i\varphi})/\sqrt{2}$ can be obtained for the probe field signal (which we denoted as optical mode 1) in reflection (hence measured from the output port 1).
 From the input-output relation we have $\hat{Y}_{out,11}=\sqrt{\kappa_{11}}\hat{Y}_1-\hat{Y}_{in,11}$, where $\hat{Y}_{in,11}=i\left[(\hat{a}^\dagger_{in,11}+\epsilon_1)e^{i\varphi}-(\hat{a}_{in,11}+\epsilon_1)e^{-i\varphi}\right]/\sqrt{2}$.
 The expression results: